Ole Saint Andrews Inn

 Cases of beer, glasses, ashtrays and other items move around by themselves.

-The cash register, which is on a lazy Susan, moved by itself.
+The cash register, which is on a lazy Susan, moves by itself.

-Lights would go on and off without the living’s help.
+Lights go on and off without the living’s help.

-Younger women would sometimes feeling a caressing, cool unseen hand on their knees.
+Younger women sometimes feel a cool and caressing unseen hand on their knees.

 Hospitable Host